lukso-network/docs/docs/faq/network/node-setup.md

 ## Should I run an archive or a full node?

 A full node downloads the entire blockchain and validates all blocks and transactions against the network's consensus rules.
-It stores the **current state of the network, including account balances, contracts, storage, and other informatio**n.
+It stores the **current state of the network, including account balances, contracts, storage, and other information**.
 However, it does not keep all historical states.
 If you need to check the balance of an account at a specific block height in the past, a full node cannot provide this information directly.

 An archive node is a particular type of full node.
 It also downloads the entire blockchain and validates all blocks and transactions like a full node.
 In addition to the current state of the network, it **also stores all historical states since the genesis block**.
 Keeping the entire historical state makes an archive node much more storage extensive than a full node, but it allows you to query any historical state directly on the node.